imapex/IOTEventNotification/README.md

 	If True, alert the user
 	Sleep for a period of time
 ```
+The core module is IOTEventNotification.py

 ##Details of Generic Functions
 There are two types of classes that are implemented.
 They are a GenericAlertClass and a GenericSensorClass.
 These classes perform the actual function.

 **GenericAlertClass** - This class implements the generic alerting mechanism.
-The default it does not, but implements local variables to maintain state.
+It provides no function directly, but implements local variables to maintain state.
 However, the function of it is to use it as a foundation for other classes by using inheritance.

 The base clase only implements one method: